Funding Application

 Amount and Terms of Funding

-1. Project duration and total funding: Projects should be no longer than 3 years, with funding capped at HK$1,500,000 for the entire project.
+1. Project duration and total funding: Projects should be no longer than 3 years, with funding capped ranged from HK$600,000 to HK$1,500,000 for the entire project.
 Funding covers relevant project expenses during the approved project period as stated in the application.
 Please use the financial year of the Foundation, which is from July to June, when filling in the budget for the different financial years in the application form.
 Failure to do so may affect the funding application.

 2. Principal Investigator (PI), Deputy PI and Co-Investigator(s): Each applicant can submit only one application as the Principal Investigator of a project and act as PI in not more than two concurrent projects funded by the Foundation.
 The PI shall take up full responsibility for the project and ensure project completion with satisfactory conservation outcomes.
 He/she shall also be an official member of the affiliated institute and the main contact person.
 Deputy PI shall be the lead Co-Investigator for the project and shall be the secondary contact person.
 One Co-I is required to be from the same institution as the PI.
 The Foundation will not support projects with students as the PI, but they can be listed as Deputy PI or Co-I.